Head-to-Head Comparison

 Glass Health

-Glass Health scored 68 out of 100 in The Clinical AI Report's 2025 evaluation, ranking fifth overall.
-Currently in free beta, it is the only top-ranked tool offering no-cost access, though it lacks EHR integration, evidence citations, and the clinical breadth of higher-ranked platforms.
+Glass Health received a Good rating (3.8 / 5 stars) in Clinical AI Report's 2026 evaluation, ranking fifth overall.
+Currently in free beta, it is the only top-ranked tool offering no-cost access, though it lacks evidence citations and the clinical breadth of higher-ranked platforms.

 Our Assessment

-In our 2026 evaluation, OpenEvidence (ranked #3, 72/100) outperforms Glass Health (ranked #5, 68/100) in overall physician satisfaction and editorial scoring.
-OpenEvidence is best suited for physicians who want a free, widely adopted AI literature search tool with NEJM and JAMA content partnerships — and who understand the ad-supported model and accuracy limitations on complex cases.
+In our 2026 evaluation, OpenEvidence (ranked #2, 4.3 stars) outperforms Glass Health (ranked #5, 3.8 stars) in overall physician satisfaction and editorial scoring.
+OpenEvidence is best suited for a useful tool for physicians who need fast, cited answers to clinical questions grounded in peer-reviewed literature.
+Relevant for primary care, internal medicine, and emergency medicine.
+Free and backed by a broad content partnership network (NEJM, JAMA, NCCN, ACC, AAFP, ACEP).
 Meanwhile, Glass Health is a stronger choice for physicians and medical students who want a focused, free, AI-powered tool for generating differential diagnoses and clinical plans.
-Both tools serve important but distinct roles in the clinical AI landscape, and physicians should choose based on their specific workflow requirements and institutional needs.
+Both tools serve important but distinct roles in clinical care workflows, and physicians should choose based on their specific workflow requirements and institutional needs.